Zono-Conformal Prediction: Zonotope-Based Uncertainty Quantification for Regression and Classification Tasks: Experiments

 \ifthenelse{\boolean{showfigure}}{ }

 \ifthenelse{\boolean{showfigure}}{ }

 Overall, ZCPs produce smaller prediction sets compared to IPMs and CPs.
 This is largely due to the greater flexibility of zonotopes, which can represent not only axis-aligned intervals but also more complex geometries in the output space.
 ZCPs offer the greatest advantage over CPs and IPMs when the output variables are correlated, as multi-dimensional intervals cannot adequately capture such dependencies.
-For instance, for the \emph{SD-R2}, \emph{Energy}, and \emph{Photovoltaic} datasets, ZCPs produce significantly smaller prediction sets compared to CPs and IPMs, as illustrated in \cref{fig:uq_sdr2}, \cref{fig:uq_energy}, and \cref{fig:uq_Photovoltaic}.
+For instance, for the \emph{SD-R2}, \emph{Energy}, and \emph{Photovoltaic} data sets, ZCPs produce significantly smaller prediction sets compared to CPs and IPMs, as illustrated in \cref{fig:uq_sdr2}, \cref{fig:uq_energy}, and \cref{fig:uq_Photovoltaic}.
 This indicates that, in these cases, ZCPs are able to effectively capture and leverage output correlations, leading to less conservative uncertainty quantification.
-In constrast, for the \emph{SD-R1} and \emph{BlogPost} datasets, the prediction sets produced by ZCPs closely resemble axis-aligned intervals (see \cref{fig:uqSets_sdr1,fig:uqSets_blog}), suggesting that the selected uncertainties fail to capture the inherent correlations.
-Consequently, as shown in \cref{fig:uq_sdr1} and \cref{fig:uq_blogPost}, ZCPs offer little reduction in conservatism for these datasets.
+In contrast, for the \emph{SD-R1} and \emph{BlogPost} data sets, the prediction sets produced by ZCPs closely resemble axis-aligned intervals (see \cref{fig:uqSets_sdr1,fig:uqSets_blog}), suggesting that the selected uncertainties fail to capture the inherent correlations.
+Consequently, as shown in \cref{fig:uq_sdr1} and \cref{fig:uq_blogPost}, ZCPs offer little reduction in conservatism for these data sets.

-The increased modeling flexibility of ZCPs comes at the cost of reduced coverage guarantees on unseen data due to a higher risk of overfitting to the calibration set.
-This can also be observed in \cref{tab:coverage}, where we display the guaranteed coverage probabilities for a given confidence bound, obtained from solving \cref{eq:confZeta} for $\epsilon$.
-Although IPMs and ZCPs typically involve the same number of uncertainty parameters, CPs use just one per output dimension leading to inherently higher coverage guarantees.
-The particularly low coverage observed for the \emph{Energy} dataset is attributed to its limited calibration set size.
+The increased modeling flexibility of ZCPs comes at the cost of reduced coverage guarantees on unseen data compared to CPs due to a higher risk of overfitting to the calibration set.
+This can also be observed in Tab.~\ref{tab:coverage}, which reports the smallest $\epsilon$ values satisfying~\cref{eq:eta} for a given confidence level.
+Since we apply CP dimension-wise---identifying one parameter and discarding $\nout$ outliers for each dimension---we set $\ntheta=\ny$ and allow up to $\nout \ny$ outliers in \cref{eq:eta}.
+Despite this increased allowance for outliers, CPs achieve stronger coverage guarantees, as ZCPs and IPMs typically identify a larger number of parameters ($\ntheta> \ny$).
+The particularly low coverage observed for the \emph{Energy} data set is attributed to its limited calibration set size.